RadekHulboj/ajurweda/src/readme.txt

 DONE  4.5) helm
 DONE  4.6) Instalacja na Win 11
 DONE  4.7) make angular production on image
-      4.8) Moblie device look like
+DONE  4.8) Moblie device look like
        75) clean code remove housing names
        76) css, photo store in db
        80) Bug git environment variable for email do not work only for email ??? see ayurveda.azure.email.password